Lisra-git/Omega/README.md

 > Vous ne comprenez pas l'anglais ? vous êtes francophone ?
 Regardez le [*LISEZ-MOI* français](./README.fr.md) !

 > [!WARNING]
-> *Update 02-02-2024*: The source code of Omega is on hold until a new version of Phi is released.
-Meanwhile, contributions will not be accepted/reviewed, so the project is marked as read-only to avoid confusion.
+> The source code of Omega still exist as a base reference for forks/other projects.
+For daily use, we recommend using the Upsilon project, which is a maintained version of Omega.
 >
 > - Check the [Upsilon Project ⭐️](https://github.com/UpsilonNumworks/Upsilon/) for a maintained version of Omega;
 > - Omega is and will remain available.
 You can still get official support on [Discord](https://discord.gg/JpmjSH3).